Benjamin20771/ITAdmin/README.md

 # ITAdmin

+## Lab Notes

+### Lab #1

+#### Summary
+In this lab, we created three different VMs(Rocky Linux, Windows Server, and Workstation).
+To start making each VM we must go to vSphere

 ## Internship notes

 ### VMs

 A VM (Virtual Machine) is a fully fledged "virtual computer" that your computer runs inside of itself.
 It feeds off the host computer resources in return acting as a fully usable computer (without any physical parts).

 IT team members should be at the very least familiar with the operating systems that the Leahy Center commonly uses.
-Google is your friend here, and feel free to ask me or your coworkers for assistance.
+Google is your friend here, and you can just ask me or your coworkers for help.

 The OS's you should know are

-Windows 10, Windows 11 (Used by the majority of businesses today) MacOS (Common among artists & creative majors, & it is always great be familiar with MacOS) It is much harder to virtualize MacOS on systems other than MacOS since it is a very closed source, but it is possible.
+Windows 10, Windows 11 (Used by the majority of businesses today) MacOS (Common among artists & creative majors, & it is always great to be familiar with MacOS) It is much harder to virtualize MacOS on systems other than MacOS since it is a very closed source, but it is possible.

 Linux (Very important!
 Linux is used for critical services for many organizations!
 It runs websites, keeps systems secure, and does many many things!)